 Knockout Mice

-Request Consultation Knockout Mice Genetically engineered mouse and rat models can be broadly grouped into three categories: knockouts, knock-ins, and transgenics.
+Genetically engineered mouse and rat models can be broadly grouped into three categories: Gene knockouts, knock-ins, and transgenics.
 The intent of a knockout model is to generate an animal with a loss-of-function (null) allele.
-Taconic offers two strategies to generate such knockout animals: A constitutive knockout strategy that inactivates your gene of interest in all cells and tissues permanently throughout development, and a conditional knockout strategy that allows for tissue- and/or stage-specific inactivation.
+Knockout strategies can further be subcategorized as a constitutive knockout strategy that inactivates the gene of interest in all cells and tissues permanently throughout development, and a conditional knockout strategy that allows for tissue- and/or stage-specific inactivation.

 Depending on the model design, knockout models may be used to validate therapeutic compounds during drug discovery, explore cellular processes, gain insights into disease pathogenesis and prevention, and more.